Kong/insomnia-docs/docs/insomnia/design-documents.md

 If you don't see a Document or Collection you're looking for, ensure you're in the right [Project](/insomnia/projects) by clicking on the Insomnia dropdown menu.
 Note that the dropdown title will be **Insomnia** if you're in the default Project.

 ![Click Dashboard in the upper left-hand corner to return to a listing of your Documents and Collections.](/assets/images/access-dashboard.png)
-_From inside a Document or Collection, return to your listings by clicking Dashboard._
+_From inside a Document or Collection, return to your listings by clicking on your Project name.
+In this case, the Project name is Insomnia._

 For information about working with Collections, see [Request Collections](/insomnia/request-collections).